akxshdeep/Learning/index.markdown

 ---

-Thank you for visiting the Advancements in SDC Training and Learning repository.
+Thank you for visiting the Advancements in SDC Training and Learning webpage.
 Stay tuned for more updates!

 ---